tommy141x/mdt-integration/README.md

 ## License

-This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.